Qazi Mu'tasim Billah: Political career

 Mu'tasim Billah was never associated with politics in his student life, although his family were actively connected with the Jamiat Ulema-e-Hind and Indian National Congress.
 His father would take him to Jamiat conferences advocating against partition, and his paternal and maternal grandfathers were also Jamiat members.
-His murshid Hussain Ahmed Madani was the President of the party.
-After the independence of Pakisan, Mu'tasim Billah became a member of the Jamiat Ulema-e-Islam's central committee and constitution formulation subcommittee.
-During the Bangladesh Liberation War, he played an active role for the welfare of Bengalis and declared the deceased freedom fighters as martyrs and harassed women as mazluma.
+His murshid Hussain Ahmad Madani was the President of the party.
+After the independence of Pakistan, Mu'tasim Billah became a member of the Jamiat Ulema-e-Islam's central committee and constitution formulation subcommittee.
+During the Bangladesh War of Independence, he played an active role for the welfare of Bengalis and declared the deceased pro-independence fighters as martyrs and harassed women as mazluma.
 Following independence, he publicly opposed the politics of Syed Nazrul Islam and Tajuddin Ahmad.
 He met with President Sheikh Mujibur Rahman alongside Asad Madni and Abdur Rashid Tarkabagish, and Madni requested that the president allows the re-opening of madrasas in Bangladesh, explaining that the Muslim world is not having positive opinions about him.
 Mu'tasim Billah then consoled the president stating that the general scholars of Bangladesh were free from anti-independent movements and that they should not be harassed.
 Sheikh Mujibur Rahman promised Mu'tasim Billah that he will take his request on board.

 Personal life

-After completing his studies in Deoband, Mu'tasim Billah pledged bay'ah to Hussain Ahmed Madani in 1957.
+After completing his studies in Deoband, Mu'tasim Billah pledged bay'ah to Hussain Ahmad Madani in 1957.
 Despite being a Hanafi, Madani used to refer to Mu'tasim Billah as a "Mujtahid of the fourteenth century A. H.".
 Madani died on 5 December of that year and he then returned to Bengal two to three months later.
 In Bengal, he became a murid of Tajammul Ali, who later granted him khilafat (spiritual succession).

 On 12 June 1959, Mu'tasim Billah married the daughter of Shah Sufi Haji Abdul Hamid of Collegepara in Magura.
 They had four sons and one daughter (d.
 2011).
 His eldest son, Qazi Arif Billah is a teacher at the Mahbub Hefzkhana and his second son, Qazi Mahmud, is a mosque and madrasa custodian.
 His third son, Mawlana Qazi Mansur, is based in Saudi Arabia and his fourth son, Qazi Maruf, is based in Jessore.